alexmanrique/blog/_posts/2019-08-27-developing-before-and-after-docker.md

 I.e: You would have a datasource file for dev which points to the development database, you would have a datasource for integration environment pointing to a database that is a copy of production and you would have a datasource pointing to a production database.

-> Code repository has to be the source of truth of your application, everything should be inside it to be able to run it like you were in production.
+> A code repository has to be the source of truth of your application, everything should be inside it to be able to run it like you were in production.

 Vault to store secrets
 -------------------------------------------
-One thing that should be taken into account is that passwords should not be inside your repository.
-You should use something like <a href="https://www.vaultproject.io/">vault</a> to store passwords and connect to this service to retrieve those secrets when are needed and not storing them in the repository.
+One thing that should be taken into account is that secrets should not be inside your repository.
+You should use something like <a href="https://www.vaultproject.io/">vault</a> to store secrets and connect to this service to retrieve those secrets when are needed and not storing them in the repository.

 Conclusion
 -----------------------